 In a nutshell, if you use drop shipping in Pennsylvania and you have nexus there, you’d be the one to collect sales tax, not the wholesaler.

-On the other hand, if you don’t have nexus in Pennsylvania but the drop shipper does, they could be responsible for collecting sales tax.
+On the other hand, if you don’t have nexus in Pennsylvania but the drop shipper does, they could be responsible for collecting sales tax from you.
 However, this depends on the state, and the drop shipper would have to check if they qualify.
 Plus, you have to make sure that you and the wholesaler on the same page to avoid either double charging for sales tax or not charging for sales tax at all.
 (Which is something you definitely don’t want to do when it comes to the aggressive state of Pennsylvania.)

-If neither of you have nexus in the state where your buyer is located (for example, you are in Florida, your wholesaler is in Arizona and your customer is in New York) then the customer is likely responsible for use tax on that item, since neither you nor the wholesaler have collected sales tax on that purchase.
+If neither of you have nexus in the state where your buyer is located (for example, you are in Florida, your wholesaler is in Arizona and your customer is in New York) then the customer is likely responsible for consumer’s use tax on that item, since neither you nor the wholesaler have collected sales tax on that purchase.

 Sales Tax Exemptions